MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-use-directquery.md

 ## Limitations of DirectQuery
 There are currently a few limitations to using **DirectQuery**:

-* All tables must come from a single database
+* All tables must come from a single database, unless using [composite models](desktop-composite-models.md)
 * If the **Query Editor** query is overly complex, an error will occur.
 To remedy the error you must either delete the problematic step in **Query Editor**, or *Import* the data instead of using **DirectQuery**.
 For multi-dimensional sources like SAP Business Warehouse, there is no **Query Editor**
 * Relationship filtering is limited to a single direction, rather than both directions (though it is possible to enable cross filtering in both directions for **DirectQuery** as a Preview feature).
 For multi-dimensional sources like SAP Business Warehouse, there are no relationships defined in the model
 * Time intelligence capabilities are not available in **DirectQuery**.
 For example, special treatment of date columns (year, quarter, month, day, so on) are not supported in **DirectQuery** mode.